-For students of the Master in Health Science, the thesis should be submitted to both the examination board secretary (Ms. Hufnagel) and the chair.
-Please submit a digital version of the thesis (PDF format), including all necessary files and documents either embedded in the main file or as additional files, via the LRZ Sync & Share Cloud to both Ms. Hufnagel (pruefung.gsw.sto@mh.tum.de) and your supervisor.
+For students of the Master in Health Science, the thesis should be submitted via the KOINON portal.
+Please submit a digital version of the thesis (PDF format), including all necessary files and documents either embedded in the main file or as additional files.
 According to § 18(9) APSO, submission in paper form is no longer required.